IAF chief Bhadauria flies 'Made in India' HTT-40 aircraft in HAL Bengaluru

 The HTT-40 trainer is presently under development & IAF is planning to induct the indigenously developed trainer aircraft in future. pic.twitter.com/LgJtpX7R4M

 Bhadauria said the company to speed up the project for certification by the military regulator Cemilac.
-At the ceremony the IAF chief also said that HAL must set up modern manufacturing facilities with high production rate from the beginning.
+At the ceremony, the IAF chief also said that HAL must set up modern manufacturing facilities with high production rate from the beginning.

-Officiating Chairman of HAL, V.M.
-Chamola expressed his gratitude to the Air Chief for his support to the trainer project.
+Officiating Chairman of HAL, V M Chamola expressed his gratitude to the Air Chief for his support to the trainer project.

 Mi-17 chopper crash in friendly fire: 6 IAF officers to face action, say reports